 In September 2019 SalesStep conducted a research study on the different motivational drives of 474 salespeople.
-With this study, we found an interesting paradox of Sales Managers behaviours, especially under stress.
+With this study, we found an interesting paradox of Sales Managers behaviours (mindset), especially under stress.
 Yet, only half a year later, this has become a reality in the Corona crisis.

 - Finding 2: Salespeople’s most significant allergy is “Power” more specifically Power and Decisiveness enforced upon them most of the time by their manager.
 More commonly observed as a pushy micro-manager that wants to gain control and restore results.

 We easily recognise this classical paradox, and many of us have experience with a pushy manager in times of crisis.
 It leads us to the critical question of today: ”What should we do knowing that enforcing more Power is working counterproductive?”